-The Company is registered in Alberta, Canada, with its Head Office at its registered address at 1400, 700-2nd Street W, Calgary, Alberta, Canada.
+The Company is registered in Alberta, Canada, with its Head Office at its registered address at Centennial Place, East Tower, 1900, 520 - 3rd Avenue S.W.
+Calgary, Alberta, Canada T2P oR3.
 The Company's Canadian headquarters are located at 100 King Street West, Suite 5600, Toronto, Ontario, M5X 1C9, Canada.
-The Company's Mongolian investment property operations are based out of its office located at the Mandal Building, at the corner of Chinggis Ave. and Seoul St. in Ulaanbaatar, Mongolia.
+The Company's Mongolian investment property operations are based out of its office located at the MGG Properties Building, at the corner of Chinggis Ave. and Seoul St. in Ulaanbaatar, Mongolia.

-At December 31, 2014, the Company is organized into two business units based on the business operations:
+At December 31, 2015, the Company is organized into two business units based on the business operations: